See the gallery for a selection of visualizations created with the MorphCharts raytrace renderer.

 can be aligned by specifying a set of

-an arbitrary coordinate space.
-The allows, for example the same data values used for the layouts to
+bounds in an arbitrary coordinate space.
+The allows, for example the same data values used for the

 .Transitions